RascalTwo/VideoUserMarkersUserscriptExtension/README.md

 The timestamp also supports scrolling to edit; scrolling up decreases the time by one second, and down increased it by one second.

+You can both resize the chapter list - resize control is in the bottom-right - and click-and-drag anywhere to drag the list to your preferred position.

 ### VOD

 When adjusting the timestamp of a marker, the player automatically seeks to the newly-set timestamp, so you can see in realtime if it's where you desire it to be.